-As well as the National Health and Medical Research Council of Australia, Associate Professor Nie receives funding support from Monash IVF, the CASS Foundation, and international funding bodies such as CONRAD/CICCR (USA), Ferring, and the Bill and Melinda Gates Foundation.
+As well as the National Health and Medical Research Council of Australia, Prof Nie receives funding support from Monash IVF, the CASS Foundation and international funding bodies such as CONRAD/CICCR (USA), Ferring, and the Bill and Melinda Gates Foundation.

-Heng S, Vollenhoven B, Rombauts LJ and Nie G (2015).
-A High-Throughput Assay for the Detection of α-Dystroglycan N-Terminus in Human Uterine Fluid to Determine Uterine Receptivity.
-J Biomol Screen.
-2016 Apr;21(4):408-13.
+Heng S, Vollenhoven B, Rombauts LJ and Nie G (2015) A high-throughput assay for the detection of a-dystroglycan N-terminus in human uterine fluid to determine uterine receptivity.
+J Biomol Screen 21(4):408-413.

-Paule S, Nebl T, Webb AL, Vollenhoven B, Rombauts LJF and Nie G (2015).
-Proprotein convertase 5/6 cleaves platelet derived growth factor A in the human endometrium in preparation for embryo implantation.
-Mol Hum Reprod 21, 262-270.
+Paule S, Nebl T, Webb AL, Vollenhoven B, Rombauts LJF, Nie G (2015) Proprotein convertase 5/6 cleaves platelet derived growth factor A in the human endometrium in preparation for embryo implantation.
+Mol Hum Reprod 21:262-270.

-Singh H, Nero TL, Wang Y, Parker MW and Nie G (2014).
-Activity-modulating monoclonal antibodies to the human serine protease HtrA3 provide novel insights into regulating HtrA proteolytic activities.
-PLoS ONE 7(9), e45956.
+Singh H, Nero TL, Wang Y, Parker MW, Nie G (2014) Activity-modulating monoclonal antibodies to the human serine protease HtrA3 provide novel insights into regulating HtrA proteolytic activities.
+PLoS One 7(9):e45956.

-Ho H, Li Y and Nie G (2014).
-Inhibition of embryo implantation in mice through vaginal administration of a proprotein convertase 6 inhibitor.
-Reproductive Biology 14, 155-159.
+Ho H, Li Y, Nie G (2014) Inhibition of embryo implantation in mice through vaginal administration of a proprotein convertase 6 inhibitor.
+Reproductive Biology 14:155-159.

-Singh H, Li Y, Fuller PJ, Harrison C, Rao J, Stephens AN and Nie G (2013).
-HtrA3 is downregulated in cancer cell lines and significantly reduced in primary serous and granulosa cell ovarian tumors.
-J Cancer 4,152-164.
+Singh H, Li Y, Fuller PJ, Harrison C, Rao J, Stephens AN, Nie G (2013) HtrA3 is downregulated in cancer cell lines and significantly reduced in primary serous and granulosa cell ovarian tumors.
+J Cancer 4:152-164.